ipatch/dotfiles/README.md

 - [x] **Q** does changing path to open buffers within a saved session file find new buffers with **old** neovim configuration files
     - short answer, **no** there's some automagic inside the `init.lua` either setting or plugin
 - [ ] `init.lua` remember _code fold_ settings when closing then reopening a buffer
-- [ ] #vim #neovim #nvim, specific, add or implement so sort of function when editing homebrew formula files to have a go to definition when cursor is on a `depends_on` block
+- [ ] #vim #neovim #nvim, specific, add or implement _goto definition_ function when editing homebrew formula files to have a go to definition when cursor is on a `depends_on` block, ie. open that respected formula file
 - [ ] display some sort message, alert, or menubar icon when caps lock is activated "for all that is sane" 👩🏻‍⚕️
 - [ ] #karabiner-elements #karabinerelements, swap <kbd>-</kbd> with <kbd>_</kbd> when **caps lock** is activated
 - [ ] [tmux] nesting tmux sessions, finish exploring (if possilbe) get a working tmux setup that allows nesting sessions.